wpannell/tutum-python-example/README.md

 # Deployment

 On successful runs on master, the app container image is pushed to Tutum and the running service is auto-redeployed.
-You can see the running app in "production" at http://http://web.tutum-python-example.jackfirth.svc.tutum.io
+You can see the running app in "production" at http://web.tutum-python-example.jackfirth.svc.tutum.io.
+Note that redeployment of the app container has no effect on the count stored in Redis.